Before you join a health and fitness club, be realistic about what activities

 During the first year of a term contract, most clubs will not release you

-from a term contract or refund payments if you quit, but some will let
+from the contract or refund payments if you quit, but some will let you

-you stop monthly payments or refund a pro-rata share of annual fees if
+stop monthly payments or refund a prorated share of annual fees if you

-you have to quit because of illness or move out of the area.
-Some clubs
+have to quit because of illness or move out of the area.
+Some clubs we

-we surveyed will let you off the hook for monthly fees or refund unused
+surveyed will let you off the hook for monthly fees or refund the unused

-shares of their annual fees in the absence of illness or injury during
+share of the annual fee in the absence of illness or injury during the

 the club for any discounts received for committing to a term or pay a cancellation